Leica SL vs Nikon D500

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SL has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica SL Manual (free pdf) or the online Nikon D500 Manual.
+Further information on the features and operation of the SL and D500 can be found, respectively, in the Leica SL Manual (free pdf) or the online Nikon D500 Manual.

 So what conclusions can be drawn?
 Is the Leica SL better than the Nikon D500 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Leica SL (Typ 601):

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 8% higher linear resolution.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.